-24 Is a case law overview available on procedural or substantive issues?
+26 Is a case law overview available on procedural or substantive issues?
 Does the case law have a precedential value?

-Russia is not a case-law country.
-In other words, a court decision will not have a precedential value, or be treated as a source of law.
-At the same time, the Supreme Court of the Russian Federation, as well as the former Supreme Commercial Court of the Russian Federation, has (or had) competence to issue clarifications, guidance and orders, which must be treated as binding for all lower courts.
+Russia is not a country where case law has precedential value.
+At the same time, the Supreme Court of the Russian Federation, and the former Supreme Commercial Court of the Russian Federation, has (or had) competence to issue clarifications, guidance and orders, which must be treated as binding for all lower courts.
 In practice, lower-instance courts prefer to follow the approaches developed and tested by the local supreme courts.
-Domain name litigation is a good example at this point.
+Domain name litigation is a good example of this point.